Welcome Wagon Guide¶

 - Look for an empty slot on the Unconference sign-up and add your Unconference topic.
 There will be a time and a table number for each slot.

 - When it’s time for your Unconference session to begin, go to Sessions and select the session that corresponds to your table number.

-- The previous unconference session will be in the same table.
-Let the attendees of the previous session know that their time is up, and your session will begin soon.
+- The previous unconference session will be at the same table.
+Let the attendees of the previous session know that their time is up and your session will begin soon.

 - Once a group has entered your session, start the conversation!

 - When the Unconference leader for the next session enters the session, finish up your discussion to make way for the next one.